 Such fears of managers are often because most tend to offer negative feedback without much thought or preparation.
 While most employees are willing to receive constructive feedback, but it needs to be delivered appropriately for the desired outcomes.
 If delivered inappropriately, employees would be less receptive to even constructive criticism.
 On the other hand, properly-delivered negative feedback can be an extremely powerful tool for personal development and performance improvement.

-Discussed below are five effective tips that can help managers face this challenging task better and help them turn this seemingly difficult situation into a favourable one:
+Here are five effective tips that can help managers turn this seemingly difficult situation into a favourable one:

 It is also important to ensure that the managers hold any such conversations in private and on a one-to-one basis.
-Laying out their concerns before the employee in question with a level head is the key to turning the conversation positive and getting the desired outcomes from it.
+Highlighting their concerns before the employee logically is the key to turning the conversation positive and getting the desired outcomes.

-It is a common perception that the best way to deliver negative feedback is by sandwiching it between two positive comments about the employee.
-However, this often proves to be a bad idea in real-life situations as it often results in the employees completely ignoring the corrective feedback and focusing only on the positive comments.
+The best way to deliver negative feedback is by sandwiching them between positive comments about the employee.
+However, this may result in the employee completely ignoring the corrective feedback and focusing only on the positive comments.

-The managers, rather than focusing on the faults and drawbacks of the employees, should draw their attention to their achievements despite these shortcomings, Using growth-oriented language is known to stimulate greater behaviour changes and make the employees feel more inclined to take the necessary steps to overcome their weaknesses and rectify their faults.
+The manager, rather than focusing on the faults and drawbacks of the employee, should draw attention to the achievements.
+Using growth-oriented language is known to stimulate greater behavioural changes and make the employee more inclined towards taking action.

-One of the biggest mistakes committed by managers while delivering negative feedback as part of performance assessment is to make them feel defensive.
-This generally happens when the managers choose to focus more on the personality shortcomings of the employees rather than their observed behavior drawbacks.
+One big mistake committed by managers while delivering negative feedback during performance assessment is to make employees feel defensive.
+This generally happens when the manager focuses more on personal shortcomings of the employee rather than the observed behavioral drawbacks.